ArctosDB/documentation-wiki/_documentation/collecting-event.markdown

 # Maintenance

 Duplicate Collecting Events are automatically merged, and unused Collecting Events are automatically deleted.
-A Collecting Event Nickname will prevent both of these actions and should be used in pre-created Collecting Events.
-Please remove nickname from any Collecting Events which you no longer intend to use.
+A Collecting Event Name will prevent both of these actions and should be used in pre-created Collecting Events.
+Please remove Name from any Collecting Events which you no longer intend to use.